-This requirement is not applicable to this development.
-This DSP does not approve private structures within the air space above, or in the ground below, public rights-of-way.
+This requirement is not applicable to this development proposal, as this application does not propose private structures within the air space above, or in the ground below, public rights-of-way.

 (g) Each lot shall have frontage on, and direct vehicular access to, a public street, except lots for which private streets or other access rights-of-way have been authorized pursuant to Subtitle 24 of this Code.